 (e) information about assets and investments;

 (o) video or photographic footage given by clients to us for legal advice;

 (q) any other personal information required to perform the legal service to the individual.

 Where possible, we will only collect the necessary personal information required to provide the service to the individual.

 WHAT SENSITIVE INFORMATION DO WE COLLECT AND HOLD?

 ‘Sensitive information’ is a subset of personal information and includes personal information that could have serious ramifications for the individual concerned if used inappropriately.

 CGW Structures does not generally collect sensitive information about individuals.
-Cooper Grace Ward may collect sensitive information about individual if it is necessary to provide legal services to the individual.
+Cooper Grace Ward may collect sensitive information about individual if it is necessary to provide legal and associated services to the individual.
 This may include: